Immunodeficiency Disorders

 3. Administer intravenous immunoglobulin (IVIG) in patients with immunodeficiency associated with hypogammaglobulinemia and evidence of inadequate specific antibody production, or agammaglobulinemia.
 The half-life of IgG is ~21 days, so it is recommended to administer IVIG every 21 to 28 days to maintain protective IgG levels (≥500 mg/dL).
 In patients with agammaglobulinemia or severe IgG deficiency (<200 mg/dL), consider administering a loading dose of 1 g/kg.
 Protective IgG levels are achieved in the majority of patients who receive IVIG 300 to 600 mg/kg every 3 weeks or 400 to 800 mg/kg every 4 weeks.
 However, the doses of IVIG necessary to maintain protective IgG levels and to achieve clinical improvement vary greatly among patients.
 Subcutaneous immunoglobulin (SCIG) may also be used, usually once a week, until the protective IgG levels are achieved and subsequently at lower maintenance doses.

 Common adverse effects that can be anticipated with parenteral immunoglobulins include local injection site reactions, systemic infusion reactions, and headache (including aseptic meningitis).
-Premedication with intravenous fluids, acetaminophen (INN paracetamol), and antihistamines, as well as systemic hydrocortisone, may be helpful in preventing these reactions.
+Premedication with intravenous fluids, acetaminophen (INN paracetamol), and antihistamines, as well as systemic hydrocortisone, may be helpful in preventing or mitigating these reactions.

 5. Hematopoietic growth factors (granulocyte colony-stimulating factor [G-CSF] and granulocyte and macrophage colony-stimulating factor [GM-CSF]) are used in patients with severe neutropenia (absolute neutrophil count <0.5×109/L).
 These agents may reduce the duration of neutropenia of various etiologies (including severe congenital neutropenia, cyclic neutropenia, and AIDS) and reduce the severity and duration of infections.
 They should be considered in patients with neutropenia and poor performance status who are at high risk of infectious complications, particularly if they have previously undergone anticancer treatment and developed complications in the form of infection or febrile neutropenia.
 Dosage of hematopoietic growth factors for G-CSF: filgrastim 3.45 to 11.5 microg/kg/d subcutaneously, lenograstim 150 microg/m2; for GM-CSF, use 250 microg/m2/d IV or subcutaneously.

-6. Interferon alpha and interferon gamma are used in patients with congenital defects of humoral response, cell-mediated immune response (abnormalities of the interleukin-12/interferon-gamma axis), or phagocytosis.
+6. Interferon alpha and interferon gamma are sometimes used in patients with congenital defects of humoral response, cell-mediated immune response (abnormalities of the interleukin-12/interferon-gamma axis), or phagocytosis.

 9. Transfusions of blood cell concentrates: In patients with defects of cell-mediated immune response, transfuse only irradiated packed red blood cells and preferably platelet concentrates from cytomegalovirus-negative donors if local regulations allow it (irradiation is used to reduce lymphocyte counts in the concentrate).